SmithWillSuffice/ohanga-pai/content/empirical/1_ohangapai_projects.md

 As with any agency of government, the Parliaments may grant their agents some autonomy and independence, but this is not granted freely.
 The mythical independence of central bankers is precisely that, a myth.
-If the Parliament desires a zero interest rate bound, then it can always instruct Its centrla bank to make it so.
+If the Parliament desires a zero interest rate bound, then it can always instruct Its central bank to make it so.
-This is true even for the U and USA where central bank independence is supposedly a sacred mantra.
+This is true even for the UK and USA where central bank independence is supposedly a sacred mantra.
 It is a false mantra.
 How do we know so? *Government cheques never bounce.*

 If the central bank refuses to issue payments on behalf of a Parliament desiring to provision the public service, those central bankers will soon be fired.
-(But of course we do not know this for a fact, because the central banks have never refused to make the payments, and they always can, because they are the monopoly issuers of the state's currency unit --- they cannot run out of money, they issue it by fiat).
+(But of course we do not know this for a fact, because the central banks have never refused to make the payments${}^\ast$, and they always can, because they are the monopoly issuers of the state's currency unit --- they cannot run out of money, they issue it by fiat).

+${}^\ast$ There was that time the Russian central bank turned off their lights.
+That was a default.
+However, as soon as they realized they issued rouble by keystroke the lights came back on.
+So this can be filed under "the exception proves the rule."
+The Argentina and Mexican debt defaults were in foreign currencies, not their own currency, so not the same thing either.
+MMT Short Lesson: no government *needs* to borrow a foreign currency, not ever.
+They might borrow in order to manipulate their exchange rate, but all that does is change domestic distribution (who gets to mow lawns, who gets to play golf).

 #### Summary